Fivenan/library-system/README.md

    - Efficient process for borrowing and returning books.
    - Notifications for overdue items and reservation alerts.

+**Gentle Fine System:**
+   - Life can get busy.
+Our automated fines are fair, ensuring your journey is stress-free and enjoyable

 **Reservation System:**
    - Allow users to reserve books that are currently checked out.
    - Hold a reserved book for a specified period.